Get a quick reply from here!

 Due to its rareness, the price is very high.
 A small fossil of shell can sold at a price of 150 RMB during low season.
 But for ordinary tourists, it is difficult to judge whether the fossils are dug from Mt.
 Everest.

-11 Days Lhasa EBC Namtso Nyi Lhasa, Gyantse, Shigatse, Everest Base Camp, Namtso Lake, Nyingchi, Lhasa
+14 Days In-deepth Tour from Lhasa, Shigatse, Everest Base Camp, Namtso Lake, Nyingchi, Pomi, Bayi Town, Lhasa

-Lhasa, Gyantse, Shigatse, Everest Base Camp, Namtso Lake, Nyingchi, Lhasa
+Lhasa, Shigatse, Everest Base Camp, Namtso Lake, Nyingchi, Pomi, Bayi Town, Lhasa